 Life happens.
 Emergencies can arise out of the blue.
 And if you don’t have a buffer of cash between you and the twists and turns of life, things can get tricky pretty quickly.
 That’s where Baby Step 1 comes in: $1,000 in a starter emergency fund.
 It’s your financial safety net for when things go haywire.

 And it works like a dream if your emergency is less than $1,000—but what if it’s more?

 What if your car breaks down, your daughter needs her appendix out, or your air conditioner goes berserk?
 Those can all be pretty expensive.
 And it’s tempting to let Visa or MasterCard bail you out.

 Local experts you can trust.Find an ELP

 Your kitchen renovation is not an emergency.
 Neither is your summer vacation.
 Neither is your new TV.
 True emergencies are unexpected, urgent and necessary.
-Be sure you have a bona fide emergency on your hands before you dip into your savings.
+The brakes in your car going out, cutting yourself while chopping veggies, suddenly losing your 9 to 5 job—those are emergencies.
+Be sure you have a bona fide emergency on your hands before you make use of your financial safety net.

 2. Call and negotiate a payment plan.

 If your son broke his arm and you’re struggling to pay the hospital bill, call the good folks in billing.
 Ask about discounts and a payment plan for medical expenses you can cash-flow over the next several months.
 Be persistent, patient and kind.
 And pay something up front to show you’re serious about repaying your debt.
 They’ll usually work with you.